it-global-architect/clash-conf/README.md

   I'm not the owner neither creator of this tool.
 I just used it to create some nice groups.
   If you want more customizations you also can create it by yourself or help me improove this one here.

+  To see the groups open YACD from you clash panel.
+I suggest you to bookmark YACD address so you don't need to open clash anymore.

   Main Group:
   All the sites and services that does not fit another group.